 |Characteristics||White winter coat, brown summer coat|

 Arctic foxes are classified as foxes.
 The most popular foxes are of course the red fox and the Arctic fox, yet there exist 15 species altogether (such as the fennec fox, Tibetan sand fox, bat-eared fox and the gray fox etc.).
 Their habitat is mainly the tundra, but they can also survive on the pack ice.

 The coat of the Arctic fox is extremely dense, with about 70% undercoat.
 The Arctic fox is wearing some “ski underwear”, so to speak.

 Depending on the season, the Arctic fox changes the color of its coat.
 During the winter it is white as snow and during the summer, when the ice has molten in the tundra, it is greyish-brown.
 So he is well camouflaged throughout the year.

-- Watch now on animalfunfacts.net:
+- Watch Now on animalfunfacts.net:

-- How Do Animals Survive in the Arctic? - especially the Arctic fox
+- How Do Animals Survive in the Arctic?